Guide To Queenstown Shopping

 As an all year round resort, Queenstown has plenty of outdoor clothing and equipment shops stocked full of camping, climbing, biking, skiing and other outdoor gear.
 Shotover, Beach and Brecon Streets include many of the ski and bike rental shops.
 The Remarkables Park Shopping Centre has one of the largest outdoor outlets.
 If you're here in low season, there are some great deals to be had on the bigger brand names, as stores think about changing their stock, ready for peak season.

 The Alpline Supermarket on the corner of Shotover and Stanley Street is the most central food store, while Fresh Choice on Gorge Road is the biggest supermarket that’s within a short walking distance of the town centre.
 Close by, the Mediterranean Market on Robins Road offers gourmet and specialist items for food connoisseurs.
-The Remarkables Retail Park in Frankton, features the largest supermarket while the Asian Market on Shotover Street specialises in oriental delicacies.
+The Remarkables Retail Park in Frankton, features a large supermarket while the Asian Market on Shotover Street specialises in oriental delicacies.
+A large Countdown supermarket is part of the Five Mile Shopping centre in Frankton.
 Read more in our Supermarkets Guide.